ryantd42/NY-Legislative-Git/2023/A6660A-2023/bill.md

   [2.]
 (B)  Under  circumstances which expose the victim to a risk that [his] THEIR safety will be endangered or [his] THEIR  health  materially impaired[.]; OR
-  2. THEY ABDUCT A MINOR CHILD FROM THE STATE TO OBTAIN CUSTODY OF SAID MINOR CHILD ASSERTING THAT THE MINOR CHILD HAS BEEN ABUSED BY VIRTUE  OF THE MINOR CHILD BEING TREATED FOR GENDER DYSPHORIA OR BEING GIVEN GENDER AFFIRMING CARE UNDER CIRCUMSTANCES WHICH ARE LEGAL WITHIN THE STATE.
+  2. THEY REMOVE A MINOR CHILD FROM THE STATE TO OBTAIN CUSTODY OF SAID MINOR CHILD ASSERTING THAT THE MINOR CHILD HAS BEEN ABUSED BY VIRTUE  OF THE MINOR CHILD BEING TREATED FOR GENDER DYSPHORIA OR BEING GIVEN GENDER AFFIRMING CARE UNDER CIRCUMSTANCES WHICH ARE LEGAL WITHIN THE STATE.